-Set-aside Housing Vouchers made available to the CoC by the Prince George's County Housing Authority should be utilized judiciously to resolve housing crises for households who are ready to move on from the need for high acuity projects, or for literally homeless households who have unusual barriers which CoC supportive housing projects cannot overcome (for example a household with more members than can be served in CoC transitional housing programs).
+Set-aside housing units made available to the CoC by the Prince George's County Department of Housing and Community Development and local Housing Authorities should be utilized judiciously to resolve housing crises for households who are ready to move on from the need for high acuity projects, or for literally homeless households who have unusual barriers which CoC supportive housing projects cannot overcome (for example a household with more members than can be served in CoC transitional housing programs).
 Housing Vouchers should be prioritized for households who:

-- Have an extensive history of homelessness, - Are expected to lack of sufficient financial resources to ever afford market rate housing, - Have sufficient resources that the application of a Housing Voucher would permanently resolve their housing crisis, - Can handle all activities of daily living including rent payment, utility payments, etc. - Have the ability to communicate respectfully and responsibly with Rental Offices and Utility companies, so as not to put their voucher at risk, - If possible, for households who are literally homeless but lack financial prospects without the voucher to make them good candidates for RRH, they may be enrolled in RRH with financial subsidy and case management as a bridge to self-sufficiency with the voucher in place, - Are otherwise described and/or prioritized in CoC-HAP MOUs or Agreements associated with special voucher types.
+- Have an extensive history of homelessness, - Are expected to lack of sufficient financial resources to ever afford market rate housing, - Have sufficient resources that the application of a Housing Voucher would permanently resolve their housing crisis, - Can handle all activities of daily living including rent payment, utility payments, etc. - Have the ability to communicate respectfully and responsibly with Rental Offices and Utility companies, so as not to put their voucher at risk, - If possible, for households who are literally homeless but lack financial prospects without the voucher to make them good candidates for RRH, they may be enrolled in RRH with financial subsidy and case management as a bridge to self-sufficiency with the voucher in place. - Are otherwise described and/or prioritized in Agreements associated with special set aside housing unit types.